blakewatson/htmlforpeople/src/07-adding-a-resume.md

 Another way you could do it is to put the employer’s name in the heading after the job title.
 I don’t think one way is more correct than the other and I prefer to reduce the amount of large text on the page.

 **Note:** We're working within the limitations of Simple.css right now.
 If we _really_ wanted to control the look of things, we'd add some custom CSS.
-We're not going to do that now, but see the bonus articles at the end of the series for more about CSS.
+We're not going to do that now, but see the bonus chapters at the end of the book for more about CSS.

 We wrap the date in a `<time>` tag and provide the [machine-readable date](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/time#valid_datetime_values) in the `datetime` _attribute_.
 To put a dash in between the start and end dates, I’m using an HTML _entity_, `&ndash;`.
 This is to use the _en dash_ character, which is a slightly longer dash than a regular hyphen (`-`) and is used for numeric ranges in typography (there’s also an _em dash_, `&mdash;`, which is an even larger dash—but I digress).